aws-samples/retail-demo-store/README.md

 1) [Creating a Retail Demo Store account](./documentation/1-Creating-account.md)
 2) [Personalized Experience](./documentation/2-Personalization.md)

-# Known Issues
+# Known Issues/Limitations

-* The application was written for demonstration purposes and not for production use.
+* The application was written for demonstration and education purposes and not for production use.
-* You currently cannot deploy this project multiple times in the same AWS account and the same region.
-However, you can deploy the project into separate regions within the same AWS account.
+* You currently cannot deploy this project multiple times in the same AWS account and the same AWS region.
+However, you can deploy the project into separate supported regions within the same AWS account.
 * Make sure your CloudFormation stack name uses all lowercase letters.
 * Currently only tested in the AWS regions provided in the deployment instructions above.
 The only limitation for deploying into other regions is [availability of all required services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+    - Amazon IVS is currently only supported in the N. Virginia (us-east-1), Oregon (us-west-2), and Ireland (eu-west-1) regions.
+Therefore, to deploy the Retail Demo Store in a region that does not support IVS, be sure to select to use the Default IVS Streams CloudFormation template parameter.

 # Reporting Bugs